khulnasoft/tracker/docs/contributing/overview.md

 ## Contributing

-Thank you for taking interest in contributing to Tracee!
+Thank you for taking interest in contributing to Tracker!
 This document covers our working practices and conventions.

 ## Issues and Discussions